 Congratulations!
 You’re newly married to the one you love, and entering a new chapter of your life.
 Everything should be wine and roses, love and passion, and simple wedded bliss… right?

 Wrong.
-The fact is, nearly one third of all marriages fail within the first 5 years ( National Center for Health Statistics, 1991 ), and between one half and two thirds end in divorce ( Cherlin, 1992 ; Martin & Bumpass, 1989).
-As the topic of matrimonial success and divorce is studied more and more, research shows that how a couple weathers their first two years together can make or break their marriage.
+The fact is, nearly one-third of all marriages fail within the first 5 years (National Center for Health Statistics, 1991), and between one half and two-thirds end in divorce (Cherlin, 1992; Martin & Bumpass, 1989).
+As the topic of matrimonial success and divorce is studied more and more, research shows that how a couple adapts to their first two years together can make or break their marriage.

 The reality is that you’re going through a stressful transition, no matter how much you love your partner or how long you’ve been together.
 That stress, combined with the quirks and realities of tying the knot and combining lives often means that tensions build and fights erupt.